BL0CK-X/api-developer-program/README.md

 ## Status of the Developer Program

-We are currently in a semi-private beta.
-This means that it is publicly accessible, but I am not widely announcing its availability to our users just yet.
+We are currently in beta.

-I am currently contacting specific users who have expressed interest in this program.